PensionBee Review – is it the best way to consolidate your pensions in 2026?

 • PensionBee Tracker (managed by State Street Global Advisors)

-• PensionBee Tailored (managed by BlackRock)
+• PensionBee Global Leaders (managed by BlackRock)

-• PensionBee Impact (managed by BlackRock)
+• PensionBee Climate (managed by State Street Global Advisers)

 • PensionBee 4 Plus (managed by State Street Global Advisers)